saurosat/eifo/README.md

 vmA2A:leftJoin("parentAId", "children")
 ```
 *Notice the dot '.' and colon ':'*

 rightJoin requires 3 params: the dest table name, the dest FK column name, and an alias for the join column in source table

 leftJoin requires two params: the FK column name, and an alias to name the list in FK dest table.

-With both options above, after loading, each record of A will have two addition properties:
+With both options above, after loading:

+each record of A will have two addition properties: *parent* and *children*, which's names are defined by the *alias*, the last parameter in **rightJoin**;

-*parent* and *children*, which's names are defined by the *alias*, the last parameter in **rightJoin**; and each record of B will have two addtion properties: *parentA* and *childA* (those names are from column names *parentAId* and *childAId*, removed the trailing *'Id'*).
+each record of B will have two addtion properties: *parentA* and *childA* (those names are from column names *parentAId* and *childAId*, removed the trailing *'Id'*).

 The only differences is the order of loaded records.

 To get loaded record, use notation:
 ```